Lercher/SparqlJsBinding/Readme.md

 explicit with store and retrieve.
 If you need to store complex object graphs *without* thinking, consider using JSON.stringify.

+## Licensing

+My work, i.e. the language binding and the sample app are provided under the MIT license.
+They are free to use for both commercial and non-commercial purposes.
+The Markdown parser and the BrightstarDB Server have their own licensing.
+At the time of creation of this repository, i.e. mid 2015 they were both open source.

 ## Files in the repository

 ### The JS Language Binding Library - rdf.angular.js